Exploring Ultra-Slow-Roll Inflation in Composite Pseudo-Nambu-Goldstone Boson Models: Implications for Primordial Black Holes and Gravitational Waves: Introduction

 Trigonometric potentials, such as those in natural inflation and its variants, provide a natural framework to realize these inflationary features.
 Such potentials have been extensively utilized to model large primordial curvature perturbations and USR dynamics in various contexts, including hybrid inflation~\cite{Ahmed:2024tlw}, composite hybrid inflation~\cite{Cacciapaglia:2023kat,Cacciapaglia:2025xqd}, string-inspired axionic potentials with localized bumps~\cite{Ozsoy:2020kat,Ozsoy:2020ccy,Ballesteros:2019hus}, natural inflation with non-trivial kinetic terms~\cite{Gao:2020tsa, Almeida:2020kaq}, and $\alpha$-attractor models~\cite{Dalianis:2018frf}.
-While some rely on modifications or additions to purely trigonometric functions, such as logarithmic or hyperbolic terms, here we focus on a purely trigonometric potential form inspired by composite Higgs models.
+While some rely on modifications or additions to purely trigonometric functions, such as logarithmic or hyperbolic terms, here we focus on a purely trigonometric potential form inspired by composite Higgs models.\footnote{ Model cases which do not employ trigonometric functions are more abundant, some examples include Higgs inflation \cite{Drees:2019xpp}, multi-field inflation models \cite{Qin:2023lgo}, Einstein-Gauss Bonnet gravity \cite{Yogesh:2025hll}.}

 Motivated by recent developments in composite inflaton scenarios~\cite{Cacciapaglia:2023kat}, we propose a novel single-field inflationary model where the inflaton is a pNGB arising from a composite sector (as in the minimal composite Higgs scenario of~\cite{Agashe:2004rs}).
 The inflaton potential features an extended trigonometric structure, and the theory incorporates a periodic non-minimal coupling to gravity as introduced in~\cite{Ferreira:2018nav}.
 Unlike prior models which often suffer from trans-Planckian decay constants or rely on non-canonical kinetic terms, our construction leverages the composite origin to generate natural steepening and flattening regions in the potential.
 This structure facilitates an ultra-slow roll phase conducive to producing significant primordial curvature perturbations, PBHs, and their associated stochastic GW signatures.